epam/edp-install/docs/index.md

 !![Architecture](./assets/edp-context.png "Architecture")

-EDP consists of three cross-cutting concerns:
+EDP consists of four cross-cutting concerns:

 1. Infrastructure as a Service;
+2. GitOps approach;
-2. Container orchestration and centralized services;
+3. Container orchestration and centralized services;
-3. Security.
+4. Security.

 On the top of these indicated concerns, EDP adds several blocks that include: